 Halliford has an award winning Art Department.
-Year on year it has enabled boys to achieve extraordinary heights in both artistic and examination success with almost all achieving A* or A grades at both A Level and GCSE.
+Year on year it has enabled our students to achieve extraordinary heights in both artistic and examination success with almost all achieving A* or A grades at both A Level and GCSE.
 Three dimensional work is a particular strength of the department and the exemplary, innovative ceramic work has featured widely in the international journal Ceramic Review.

 Each year the department awards an Art Scholarship based on exceptional drawing skills, a portfolio of work and demonstration of a passion for Art and Design.
 Special after school sessions are provided for the Art Scholars, helping to further develop their skills to the highest level.

-The studios are open in the evenings and at lunchtimes with open access for those boys that want to come in and continue with the coursework independently or to gain additional advice and guidance.
+The studios are open in the evenings and at lunchtimes with open access for those students that want to come in and continue with the coursework independently or to gain additional advice and guidance.

-Year 9 boys move into the Ceramics Studio to take their Year 8 design work through into production.
+Year 9 move into the Ceramics Studio to take their Year 8 design work through into production.
 This is followed by a painting project.

 In Art at GCSE, AS and A Level students will be expected to develop their own ideas and may work in either two or three dimensions.
 Their ideas may be inspired by a variety of possible, very personal starting points and these are arrived at through extensive one to one discussion, research and guidance.
 Diversity is welcomed and encouraged.
 Wherever possible, the aim is to enable boys and girls to fulfil their own, individual, artistic ambitions to the highest possible level.

 Observational drawing ability is not an essential prerequisite for enrolment on these courses but it is expected that students will have a keen desire to develop in this area and appreciate the value of such skills.
 Although a small proportion of the course, they are fundamental to high level examination success and a vital tool in expressive and visual communication.